Cycling the Alpine Lakes, Geneva to Annecy6 Days & 5 Nights

 If you require single rooms within your party we would be happy to accommodate you although there is a single room supplement payable.
 Solo travellers cannot be booked on this tour.

 Breakfast is included at your hotel each morning.
 Two dinners are also included at the hotels in Seyssel and Grésy-sur-Isère.
 Your route notes will suggest where you can eat lunch and dinners on the other evenings.

 You can arrive on Fridays and Sundays between the beginning of April and the end of October.
 If you are a group of 4 or more, flexible weekday departures are possible.
-To make a provisional reservation select "Book".
-Option & Extension prices will be displayed as part of the booking process.

 By Air: Geneva Airport is served by many airlines from the UK and throughout Europe.
 The airport is only 4km from the city and it is possible to take either a bus or train into the centre.
 Trains take about 6 minutes and by bus a little longer, depending on the traffic.
 You can also take a taxi which costs between 30 and 35 CHF, depending on the time of day.

 By Rail: There are frequent trains from Paris Gare de Lyon to Geneva.
 Please consult the SNCF website for more information.